hieuthi/LlamaPartialSpoof/README.md

 - LlamaPartialSpoof was designed for evaluation hence we didn't provided training data.
 We want researchers to develop a system that either trained on a third-party dataset (e.g. PartialSpoof) or using a non-training method so it can generalize to real life scenarios.
 - However if you want to train on the dataset, we suggest using k-fold to split the speakers and the method for training, validating, and testing.

+### 02. Baseline mode
+- I prepared a baseline system with the processing pipeline to benchmark this dataset at [MultiResoModel (Simple)](https://github.com/hieuthi/MultiResoModel-Simple)

 ## Have a question?
 If you have any question or feedback, feel free to create [a new issue](https://github.com/hieuthi/LlamaPartialSpoof/issues) in this repository.